GWR 4900 Class 4979 Wootton Hall: Preservation

 Wootton Hall standing inside the FRT shed awaiting restoration.

 4979 is one of several Halls salvaged from Woodhams' Scrapyard.
 It was sold to Fleetwood Locomotive Centre in Lancashire, and left as the 179th departure from Barry in October 1986.

 In 1994 it was purchased by the Furness Railway Trust and moved to storage at the Lytham Motive Power Museum.
-In March 2007 it was again moved to a new storage site at Appleby where, during its time at the Heritage Centre there, preventative maintenance was carried out to prevent further decay on the locomotive but the years of being by the sea air at Barry and Fleetwood had taken a toll.
+In March 2007 it was again moved to a new storage site at Appleby where, during its time at the Heritage Centre there, preventative maintenance was carried out to prevent further decay on the locomotive after years of damage due to the sea air at Barry and Fleetwood.

-With the completion of the FRT's new accommodation in Preston in October 2014, Wootton Hall was moved from Appleby to the Trust's workshop at Preston, where restoration began.
+With the completion of the FRT's new accommodation in Preston in October 2014, Wootton Hall was moved from Appleby to the Trust's Ribble Steam Railway workshop at Preston, where restoration began.
 The tender tank was removed and scrapped.
 An original Collett 3400-gallon tender tank was located, purchased, restored and has been fitted to the tender frames using as many of the reusable parts as possible from the original tank.
 Much progress has also been made and many parts have been trial fitted to the locomotive.
 A coupling rod has recently been purchased and delivered to Preston.
 The next major step is a boiler survey and lift to allow the restoration of the boiler to be undertaken.